mrendi29/Flashcard/README.md

    - [x] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
 - [x] Further customize and style the card

-   -Updates below that were made on 27/10/2018
+   -Updates below that were made on 11/09/2018
-- [ ] User can edit a card
+- [x] User can edit a card
-- [ ] An error message is shown if the user doesn't enter both a Question and an Answer
+- [x] An error message is shown if the user doesn't enter both a Question and an Answer
-- [ ] A notification is shown if the card was created successfully
+- [x] A notification is shown if the card was created successfully
-- [ ] User can also enter multiple choice answers when creating a card
+- [x] User can also enter multiple choice answers when creating a card
-- [ ] App is further styled and customized!
+- [x] App is further styled and customized!